Jack Charlton: Middlesbrough

-He continued to manage and change every aspect of the club, and took the decision to disassemble the club's scouting network to instead focus on local talent in Northumberland and Durham.
+He continued to manage and change every aspect of the club.
+He decided to disassemble the club's scouting network to instead focus on local talent in Northumberland and Durham.
 His only major new signing of the 1974–75 season was Terry Cooper, a former Leeds United teammate.
-They adapted well to the First Division, finishing in seventh place, but would have finished fourth and qualified for Europe had Derby County not scored a last second goal against them on the last day of the season.
+They adapted well to the First Division, finishing in seventh place, but would have finished fourth and qualified for Europe had Derby County not scored a last-second goal against them on the last day of the season.

-Building for the 1975–76 campaign he signed Phil Boersma from Liverpool to replace Murdoch, but Boersma never settled at the club and was frequently injured.
+Building for the 1975–76 campaign, he signed Phil Boersma from Liverpool to replace Murdoch, but Boersma never settled at the club and was frequently injured.
 They finished in 13th place, and went on to win the Anglo-Scottish Cup with a 1–0 win over Fulham.
 They also reached the semi-finals of the League Cup, and took a 1–0 lead over Manchester City into the second leg at Maine Road, where they were soundly beaten 4–0.
-However teams had begun to learn how to combat Charlton's attack strategy and left their centre-backs on the outside of the penalty box to neutralise the threat of Foggon.
-Despite the team's steady progress the club's board voted to sack Charlton in July 1976 after becoming increasingly concerned that he was overstepping his authority in negotiating business deals on behalf of the club and choosing the club's strip.
-However, the club chairman overruled the decision and Charlton remained in charge.
+Teams had begun to learn how to combat Charlton's attack strategy.
+They left their centre-backs outside of the penalty box to neutralise Foggon's threat.
+Despite the team's steady progress, the club's board voted to sack Charlton in July 1976 after becoming increasingly concerned that he was overstepping his authority in negotiating business deals on behalf of the club and choosing the club's strip.
+The club chairman overruled the decision and Charlton remained in charge.

-With Hickton coming to the end of his career Charlton tried to sign David Cross as a replacement but refused to go above £80,000 and Cross instead went to West Ham United for £120,000.
-Middlesbrough finished the 1976–77 campaign in 12th place and Charlton left the club at the end of the season on the belief that four years was an optimum time with one group of players and that he had reached his peak with them – he later regretted his decision and stated that he could have led the club to a league title if he had stayed and signed two more top quality players.
-He applied for the job of England manager after Don Revie quit the role and after Brian Clough was ruled out by the Football Association but did not receive a reply to his application, and he vowed never to apply for another job again and instead wait until he was approached.
+With Hickton coming to the end of his career, Charlton tried to sign David Cross as a replacement but refused to go above £80,000, and Cross instead went to West Ham United for £120,000.
+Middlesbrough finished the 1976–77 campaign in 12th place, and Charlton left the club at the end of the season on the belief that four years was an optimum time with one group of players and that he had reached his peak with them – he later regretted his decision.
+He stated that he could have led the club to a league title if he had stayed and signed two more top-quality players.
+He applied for the job of England manager after Don Revie quit the role and Brian Clough was ruled out by the Football Association.
+Charlton did not receive a reply to his application and vowed never to apply for another job again, instead waiting until he was approached.